gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Sindy, you go with your sister.
 You gotta run, both of you, fast as you can."

-"I'm not going unless you are!"
+"I'm not going 'less you are!"
 Sindy said stubbornly.
 She was crying,
 Maddy realized,
-only then realizing that there were tears in her own fur as well.
+only then realizing that there were tears on her own cheeks as well.

 "Go with them,"
-Shaper Leaf urged Mama Roo.
+Commander Leaf urged Mama Roo.
 "Keep them safe."

-"Will you come with us?"
-Sindy asked the old tortoise.
+"Aren't you comin' with us?"
+Sindy asked the old tortoise plaintively.

-Shaper Leaf smiled a wrinkly smile.
+Commander Leaf smiled a wrinkly smile.
 "No.
-I am tortoise.
+I am tortoise,
-tortoises don't run from rights."
+and tortoises don't run from fights."
-He paused.
+He winked.
 "Mostly because we can't."

-And then suddenly it was too late to run.
+But suddenly it was too late to run.
 A tricycle bot roared into the square, waving its twig-thin arms to keep its balance as one back wheel came up in the air.

-"Get outta here, you!" the goat who had sounded the alarm shouted.
+"Get outta here, you!" shouted the goat who had sounded the alarm.
 Shirt tails flapping,
-he waved his arms at the bot as if he was trying to scare a goose back to its flock.
+he waved his arms at the bot as if trying to scare a goose back to its flock.

 "Look out!"
 Maddy yelled
 as black dizzysmoke began to spew out of the canister on the tricycle bot's back.